cimnemadrid/SOLDIER/README.md

 ## Installation and Launch Guide

-SOLDIER operates just like any other R-Shiny application.
-To run it on a local machine, consider following these recommended steps:
+SOLDIER operates like any R-Shiny application.
+To run it on a local machine, these steps shall be followed:

 1. **Clone the Repository:**
    ```